Health Problems That Can Lead to Damaged Hearing

 2. Cardiovascular Disease

-The heart and the blood vessels are responsible to distribute “oxygen rich” blood around the body.
+The heart and the blood vessels are responsible to distribute “oxygen-rich” blood around the body.
 When an illness afflicts the cardiovascular system, say, for instance, atherosclerosis (plaque builds up in the arteries and stops blood from reaching vital parts of the body in time) or high blood pressure, it may also lead to hearing damage.

 There was a study done back in 2011 of over 2000 elderly Americans.
 Those with cardiovascular risk factors like obesity and high blood pressure also had poor sensitivity to hearing.
-This could lead to hearing loss in old age.
+This could lead to hearing the loss in old age.

 The cochlea depends upon the blood reaching it for oxygen and other nutrients.
 When the cardiovascular system is upset and imbalanced, it can result in the deprivation of these nutrients and oxygen, leading to impaired hearing.